 This summer, offMetro is introducing a new column focusing on discovering New York City through its waterways.
 I’m excited to be spending much of the summer exploring the five boroughs in my new foldable kayak (a perfect fit for my tiny apartment).
 I’ll be writing about my experiences, as offMetro’s first ever “floating reporter” in a bi-weekly column.
+There’s also a guides to paddling in Brooklyn and Manhattan.

 Summer-long paddling options in the Bronx: